 The school website is a key public-facing information portal for the school community (both existing and prospective stakeholders) with a key reputational value.
-Members of the administrative team have day to day editorial responsibility for online content published by the school on the school website and will ensure that content published is accurate and appropriate.
-The school website is managed by/hosted by [insert name].
+Sandgate Admin Team has day to day editorial responsibility for online content published by the school on the school website and will ensure that content published is accurate and appropriate.
+The school website is managed by/hosted by Mintcake Designs.

 The DfE has determined information which must be available on a school website.
-What schools must publish online (maintained schools).
+What maintained schools must publish online (maintained schools)